 You can search for providers based on essential criteria, such as location and operation type if you require more than just an ordinary cleaning.
 A dental network may be a good option for young families who don't have the luxury of insurance but plan to make the most of their membership.

-If you're simply looking for a short-term solution (i.e. getting a cleaning), browse the web for discounts, such as Groupon's.
-Oftentimes, dental offices offer price reductions for first-time patients (or patients looking to make a multi-appointment commitment).
+If you're simply looking for a short-term solution (i.e., getting a cleaning), browse the web for discounts, such as Groupon's.
+Frequently, dental offices offer price reductions for first-time patients (or patients looking to make a multi-appointment commitment).
 You can zero in on dentist offices in your area and go from there.

-You can easily find a program near you online by searching for local schools, or get the contact information for your state dental director by visiting the Association of State & Territorial Dental Directors' website.
+You may be able to easily find a program near you online by searching for local schools or get the contact information for your state dental director by visiting the website for the ASTDD.

-There are also no-cost dental clinics across the country, and they can be found on freedentalcare.us.
-You can go a step further by participating in a clinical trial to get free dental services.
+There are also no-cost dental clinics across the country, and the American Dental Association provides a list of options.
+You can also go a step further by participating in a clinical trial to get free dental services.
 Visit ClinicalTrials.gov for information on how and when you can participate.

 Buy your own at-home dental cleaning kit.
-It will still cost some money — and you may not be comfortable sticking a tarter scraper, for example, insider of your mouth — but if you're willing to put in some time, you can train yourself or a friend to help you maintain your teeth, and all from the comfort of your own home.
-Plus, you'll get plenty of practice, if you're cleaning your own teeth twice a year.
+It will still cost some money — and you may not be comfortable sticking a tarter scraper, for example, inside of your mouth — but if you're willing to put in some time, you can train yourself or a friend to help you maintain your teeth, all from the comfort of your own home.

-Use the Health Resources & Services Administration's mapping tool to find a low-cost dentist near you.
-Once you've zeroed in on an office that's close enough to you, see if there's further wiggle room within their pricing.
-Among the things you can ask about: whether paying up front would limit your total bill and, if not, whether you could pay your bill over time, in installments.
-Flashing a friendly smile may help you get your foot in the door.
+Use the U.S. Health Resources and Services Administration mapping tool to find a low-cost dentist near you.
+Once you've zeroed in on an office that's close enough to you, see if there's additional wiggle room within their pricing.
+Among the things you can ask about: whether paying upfront would limit your total bill and, if not, whether you could pay your bill in installments.